MARKETING

 CNN.com, nytimes.com, And Other Websites

-When people visit your website from other websites like CNN.com, Google categorizes those traffic as referrals.
+When people visit your website from other websites like CNN.com, Google categorizes that traffic as referral traffic.

 One thing to note here is this, “referrals” isn’t the actual term you will see on your source tab, rather you will see the URL of the website where your traffic is coming from.